abhishekakumar/machinelearning/README.md

 ![Accuracy versus Number of Clusters](http://i.imgur.com/I8RsDnJ.png)

 ### Testing
-Data from all our datasets under consideration in divided into training and testing, ranging from 10% training / 90% testing to 50% training / 50% testing.
+The datasets are divided into training sets and testing sets, ranging from 10% training / 90% testing to 50% training / 50% testing.
 After fitting the model onto the training set, we compare the prediced class labels from the test set to the actual class labels.
 The Accuracy Score:

 ![Kmeans accuracy](http://i.imgur.com/Llg0IEQ.png)